Andrew Vaughn Player Props: White Sox vs. Blue Jays

 Andrew Vaughn At The Plate

-- Vaughn has an RBI in 33 of 83 games this season, with multiple RBI in 12 of them.
-He has also driven in three or more of his team's runs in five contests.
+- Vaughn has picked up an RBI in 39.3% of his games this season, with two or more RBI in 14.3% of his games.
+He has also plated three or more runs in five contests.

-- He has scored in 35 games this season (42.2%), including multiple runs in three games.
+- He has scored in 41.7% of his games this season, with two or more runs scored in 3.6%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.